 California leads the nation in economic growth driven by responsible policy, research, innovation, and investment.
 While sectors of work are growing and transitioning, bringing ample opportunities for the development of good jobs, California needs a skilled workforce to fill these positions.
-California's workforce development system is committed to providing indemand skills and training to connect workers with good jobs that provide worker advancement, stability, and predictability, and pay family-supporting wages.

 The leadership from CWDB and the Governor's Office of Business and Economic Development (GO-Biz) meet on a regular basis to ensure California is developing clear economic and workforce development policy that identifies key growth industries, as well as promotes high-quality employment and economic security for workers, families, and communities.